Ratan Tata Biography

-Ratan Tata is one of the most well-known and respected Indian businessman.
-He served as the Chairman of the Tata Group from 1991 till 2012.
+Ratan Tata is one of the most well-known and respected Indian businessmen.
+He served as the Chairman of the Tata Group from 1991 till 2012 and after four years came back in the same position in October 2016 for interim term.
 As a Mumbai-based conglomerate, he is also a member of the prominent Tata family of Indian industrialists and philanthropists.

 Ratan Tata has also served in various organizations in India and abroad.
 He is a member of the Prime Minister’s Council on Trade and Industry and he is also on the board of governors of the East-West Center, which is the advisory board of RAND’s Center for Asia Pacific Policy.
 He also serves on the program board of the Bill & Melinda Gates Foundation’s India AIDS initiative.